PhilippGrashoff/secondarymodelforatk/README.md

 # Installation
-The easiest way to use this repository is to add it to your composer.json in the require section:
+The easiest way to use this repository is to add it to your composer.json in the "require" section:
 ```json
 {
   "require": {